Sydneychick2748/Third-Party-API-Work-Day-Scheduler/README.md

-GIVEN I am using a daily planner to create a schedule WHEN I open the planner
+GIVEN I am using a daily planner to create a schedule Here is a video to show the functionality of the planner

+<iframe src="https://drive.google.com/file/d/1jRQ36voriEM0r8PsfHMDTY8heZV2E5nv/preview" width="640" height="480"></iframe>

+WHEN I open the planner
 THEN the current day is displayed at the top of the calendar

 <img width="907" alt="image" src="https://user-images.githubusercontent.com/87034052/198850939-d93c8a41-a50b-4caa-9f80-8fc1da311c05.png">